VerbalAid/Analysing-Mcdonalds-Menu-Nutritional-facts/README.md

 ## Example Output
 The script will display statistical summaries of the dataset and generate a plot showing sodium content across different food categories.

-## Improvements & Future Enhancements
-- Add error handling for missing files or incorrect data.
-- Optimize SQL queries for better performance.
-- Expand visualization to include other nutritional factors.